Children living in low income families

 Child Poverty Action Group highlight that poverty rarely has a single cause and that in the past, child poverty levels in the UK have been significantly lower than they are today.
 A range of factors including: rising living costs, low pay, lack of work and inadequate social security benefits together, mean that some people do not have enough resources.

-Children in low income families tells part of the picture when looking at child poverty.
+The proportion of children living in low-income families only tells part of the picture when looking at child poverty.
 Other indicators such as Free School Meal uptake, Education Maintenance Allowance and School Clothing Grants can be helpful to get a more rounded picture.

 The Local Child Poverty Action Report contains further detail about how the partnership is monitoring and working to overcome child poverty in Shetland.